Top Birth Injury Statistics

 Cerebral palsy (CP) is one of the most common disabilities in infants.
-CP typically develops because of brain damage that can occur either before or during a baby’s delivery.
+CP typically develops because of brain damage that can occur before or during a baby’s delivery.
 This condition makes it difficult for the brain to control the nervous and muscular systems.

-It is estimated that up to 4 out of 1,000 children have cerebral palsy.
-Congenital CP (when the condition is present at birth) makes up 85-90% of all cases, according to the CDC.
-It affects boys more often than girls.
+Cerebral palsy that originates at birth, also known as congenital CP, makes up 85-90% of all cases, according to the CDC.
+CP affects boys more often than girls.

-In the United States alone, nearly 1 million people are living with cerebral palsy.
-Further, the Cerebral Palsy Alliance Research Foundation (CPARF) notes that approximately 17 million people across the world are living with some form of CP.
+Nearly 1 million people in the United States are living with cerebral palsy.
+Further, the Cerebral Palsy Alliance Research Foundation (CPARF) notes that approximately 17 million people worldwide live with some form of CP.

 Statistics on Cerebral Palsy Risk Factors

 Maternal health, infant health, and socioeconomic status are all significant risk factors for CP.
-The following is a brief look at some of the numbers associated with these factors.
+Here is a brief look at some of the data associated with these risk factors.

-- Maternal infection: Infection during pregnancy is linked with higher rates of CP.
-In a study of 6 million births over an 11-year period, an infection diagnosis was more than twice as common in mothers of the 8,473 infants with cerebral palsy than in mothers of unaffected children (13.7% vs. 5.5%).
+Infection during pregnancy is linked with higher rates of CP.
+In a study of 6 million births over 11 years, an infection diagnosis was more than twice as common in mothers of the 8,473 infants with cerebral palsy than in mothers of unaffected children (13.7% vs. 5.5%).

-- Socioeconomic status: According to one study, 30% of CP cases are attributable to economic inequality.
-The study’s authors believe that pregnant women with lower incomes may not have access to quality prenatal health care.
+According to one study, 30% of CP cases can be traced to economic inequality.
+The study’s authors believe pregnant women with lower incomes may not have access to quality prenatal health care.

-If you believe your child’s birth injury led them to develop CP, speak with one of our registered nurses to learn what might have caused it.
+If you believe your child’s birth injury led them to develop CP, speak with one of our registered nurses to learn what you can do next.